medic/cht-core/README.md

 export COUCH_URL='http://root:123qwe@localhost:5984/kujua-lite'
 ```

-Sentinel works with Kujua Lite and listens to changes on the design doc.
-It can
+Sentinel works with Kujua Lite and listens to changes on the database.
+It is
-be configured through the dashboard Kujua Lite app settings screen.
+configured through the dashboard Kujua app settings screen.

 Default settings values are in `defaults.js`.